A Woman of the Sea

 A Woman of the Sea, also known by its working title Sea Gulls, is an unreleased silent film produced in 1926 by the Chaplin Film Company.
 It is one of only two lost Charlie Chaplin films (the other being Her Friend the Bandit), having been destroyed by Chaplin himself as a tax writeoff.

 The now lost film starred Edna Purviance, Raymond Bloomer, Eve Southern and Charles French, and was directed by Josef von Sternberg.

 Plot

-Joan (Purviance) and Magdalen (Sothern) are the daughters of a fisherman in Monterey.
+Joan (Purviance) and Magdalen (Southern) are the daughters of a fisherman in Monterey.
 Magdalen is engaged to Peter (Bloomer), a lowly fisher, until a writer (Whitman) comes to town.
 Both Joan and Magdalen fancy the writer, but Magdalen wins him over in the end and he takes her back to the big city.
 Joan and Peter then marry and stay in Monterey.
 Many years later, Magdalen returns and attempts to break up her sister's marriage, only to fail.